Top 45 SQL Coding Interview Questions and Answers (with Tips)

 Q8.
 How can we retrieve data from multiple tables?

-Sample Answer: To retrieve data from multiple tables, we can use JOIN.
+Sample Answer: To retrieve data from multiple tables, we can use a JOIN.
 For example, to get employee names along with their department names from two tables:

 SELECT employees.name, departments.department_name